2024 NFL Midseason Trade Block: Final Update

 Defensive Tackle

-The Falcons have work to do on defense but one area in which they actually have some depth to work with is the front four (or five depending on the package).
+The Falcons have a backlog of front four or front five players and a trade could clarify things.
 Atlanta has 13 roster spots dedicated to those positions, and thereโ€™s room to rebalance by trading a backup lineman or edge rusher.
-Moving Graham, if thereโ€™s interest, would free up snaps for second-round DT Ruke Orhorhoro or fourth-round DL Brandon Dorlus.
+Harrison has seen his playing time dip to 20 percent of the snaps after being a third-round pick just last season.
+Moving him or Graham, if thereโ€™s interest, would free up snaps for second-round DT Ruke Orhorhoro and/or fourth-round DL Brandon Dorlus.

 Linebacker